Marco444/Map-Reduce-Cluster/README.md

 ./query4.sh -DinPath=./example/data -DoutPath=./output -Daddresses="192.168.1.*:5701" -Dcity=NYC -Dfrom=01/01/2019 -Dto=01/01/2020
 ```

-## Scrip tests
+## Script tests

 For testing purposes only, there are custom made scripts in the directory `scripTests`.
-Only give execution permission to the scripts and run them.
+Just give execution permission to the scripts and run them.

-The only change is de `city` parameter, which is in the file name.
-All of them run with one node in the cluster.
+These scripts do not need any parameters.

+>
+> In order to run the scripts, the cluster must have at least one node and
+> available at `localhost:5701`
+>

 ## Team members